Rohith1807/Reataurant-Management-Database/README.md

+# Restaurant-Management-Database
-# Reataurant-Management-Database
+# Overview
-This project involves the creation of a Restaurant Management Database using PostgreSQL.
-The database is designed to streamline various aspects of restaurant operations, including menu management, staff scheduling, customer feedback, and sales tracking.
-The project was inspired by real-world observations at The View restaurant, where I work.
-The database aims to provide a robust and efficient system for managing restaurant activities.
+This project is a Restaurant Management Database designed to streamline the operations of a restaurant.
+It includes tables for managing menu items, staff, customer orders, timesheets, and customer feedback.
+The database is built using PostgreSQL and incorporates triggers for automated ID generation and data validation.

 # Key Features
 1. **Core Functionality:**